 - Please do not use a chlorinated bleach or detergent.

 Converse shoes must be allowed to air dry so don’t use the dryer

 - Do not use a dryer.
 Machine drying white Converse will mess them up and turn them all bendy and warped.

-That’s our how to clean white converse guide!
+That’s our How to clean white vans guide!